 Yes.
-It is very important that you attend any further appointments arranged for you at the hospital.

-An appointment will be made to discuss your results and any further treatment options, if necessary.
-You will need to attend for regular follow-up appointments in future at your local hospital.
+It is very important that you attend any further appointments arranged for you.
+If the histology (tissue analysis) results from your surgery are not available before you are discharged home, an appointment for the outpatient clinic will be made to discuss the results and any further treatment options, if necessary.
+You will need to attend regular follow-up appointments in future.